coderaman07/100-Days-of-Code/Readme.md

 ## Day 53

-Today I learnt about prop Drilling in this I learnt that how to not to pass some information to every child function to render it out on the webpage.
+Today I learnt about prop Drilling in this I learnt that how to  pass some information to every child function to render it out on the webpage.

+## Day 54

+Today I learnt about context APIs and how can we use it to rectify the error of prop drilling and Render the Component to the user.